 Ground your content in local context

-If you serve a local area, don’t hide that detail.
-Instead of "Family run bakery", say "Family run bakery in York".
-Mention local landmarks or nearby areas ( “guided hikes near the Peak District,” “yoga by Brighton Pier”).
+If you serve a specific area, highlighting that helps you show up when someone asks for “booking paddleboards in Brighton” or “guided hikes near Manchester”.
 AI will use location context to surface local matches, this helps ensure your business is surfaced to potential customers in the area.

 Describe images

-• alt="Outdoor yoga class at sunrise in Brighton beach"
+- alt="Outdoor yoga class at sunrise on Brighton beach"

 Build trust and authority